Principles and Guidelines for Internal Investigations in Germany

 - where a taxpayer realises after the fact (before the period for assessment has elapsed) that a tax return submitted by or for him or her is incorrect or incomplete.

-In Germany, there is no legislation that expressly address the attorney–client privilege and the protection of documents created in the course of investigations.
+There is no legislation that expressly addresses the attorney–client privilege and the protection of documents created in the course of investigations.
 However, according to current draft bills, legislation of this kind may be introduced in the future.

-In the meantime, whether such documents can be seized has to be assessed based on the provisions of the Criminal Procedure Code and the relevant – inconsistent – case law.
+In the meantime, whether such documents can be seized must be assessed based on the provisions of the Criminal Procedure Code and the relevant – inconsistent – case law.
 Generally, whether work products of investigations are subject to seizure has not been established for certain.
-As a rough guide, the following may apply.
+However, a rough guide can be outlined as follows.

-- In all other cases, the prevailing opinion has it that work products of investigations are subject to seizure.
+In all other cases, the prevailing opinion is that work products of investigations are subject to seizure.

 Strategies to de facto limit searches and seizures